onnx/onnx/docs/Operators.md

 ### <a name="ArgMax"></a><a name="argmax">**ArgMax**</a>

   Computes the indices of the max elements of the input tensor's element along the provided axis.
-The resulted tensor has the same rank as the input if keepdims equal 1.
+The resulting tensor has the same rank as the input if keepdims equal 1.
-  If keepdims equal 0, then the resulted tensor have the reduced dimension pruned.
+  If keepdims equal 0, then the resulting tensor have the reduced dimension pruned.
   If select_last_index is True (default False), the index of the last occurence of the max is selected if the max appears more than once in the input.
+Otherwise the index of the first occurence is selected.
   The type of the output tensor is integer.

 #### Version